iochoa808/RanTanPlan/README.md

 # planMT

-An automated planning system that uses a planning-as-satisfiability approach.
+An automated planning system that uses a planning-as-SMT approach.
 It combines a Python frontend with a C++ backend for SMT-based planning.

 Supports three parallelism strategies (sequential, forall, exists) with optimization configurations and interference analysis.